uzayr-iqbal-hamid/OIBSIP-Web-Dev/level1-task1/readme.md

 ## Overview

 This project aims to recreate the landing page of Proton VPN using HTML5 and CSS.
-It's a Level 1 - Task 1 project, showcasing our skills in web development and design.
+It's a Level 1 - Task 1 project, showcasing my skills in web development and design.

 ## Tools Used